-If needles have with human blood or fluids then they may be a source of viruses such as Hepatitis B, Hepatitis C and HIV.
-It is rare these illnesses are passed on from a needle injury, but they are a danger.
+If needles have human blood or fluids then they may be a source of viruses such as Hepatitis B, Hepatitis C and HIV.
+It is rare these illnesses are passed on from a needle but they are a danger.

-If the needles on the street, back lane or open space there is no charge for removal.
+If the needles are on the street, a back lane or open space there is no charge for removal.
 Please don’t touch anything and contact us immediately at [email protected] or on 01325 405111, option 5.
 Remember to tell us where the needles are.

 We do not remove needles from domestic properties, but you can find services that will remove them by looking online.

 Never touch a needle with your bare hands!

 We want individuals, community groups, schools and businesses to take greater pride in our streets and work together to keep them clean and tidy.

 We want people to take pride in where they live, not to throw litter on the ground and to take action if they see litter.